shihuaxie/holbertonschool-web_back_end/ ES6_data_manipulation/README.md

-This is a readme for ES6 practice.
+This is a readme for es6 data.